 Another huge influence on my barbeque are bar-b-ques (what the locals call a bbq pork sandwich), chopped or sliced, hot or mild, and always topped with a creamy apple coleslaw.
 (Check out my Crunchy Apple Arkanslaw if you want to try some.)
 The neck of the woods I'm from The Diary Bar and Craig's serve up the best bar-b-ques!
 If you go to Craig's you can mosey across the street and get a fried pie.

 This is where it all began, in Des Arc, AR.
-The flavors I grew up with here are what I bring to you in Seattle now.
+The flavors I grew up with here are what I bring to you now.
 I'm sure you're going to love them as much as I do!